Jung Sun-yong

-Jung Sun-Yong (born March 11, 1971) is a female South Korean judoka.
+Jung Sun-Yong (born 11 March 1971) is a female South Korean judoka.

 At the age of 14, she was the youngest judoka ever to represent South Korea in 1985.

 Jung won two medals at the 1989 and 1995 World Championships, and also gained a silver medal in the lightweight division at the 1996 Summer Olympics.

 Jung won the Asian Championship three consecutive times, the Fukuoka International Female Judo Championship five times, and the Paris Open (Tournoi de Paris) three times.

-She retired right after the 1996 Olympics, and currently serves as a teacher in elementary school.
+Jung retired right after the 1996 Olympics, and currently serves as a teacher in elementary school.